KodjoAf/sql_data_warehouse_project/README.md

 2. Silver Layer: This layer involves data cleansing, standardization, and normalization processes to prepare the data for analysis.

 2. Gold Layer: Contains business-ready data modeled in a star schema, suitable for reporting and analytics.

+#Project Overview
+This project involves:

+.
+Data Architecture: Designing a modern data warehouse using the Medallion Architecture with Bronze, Silver, and Gold layers.

+.
+ETL Pipelines: Extracting, transforming, and loading data from source systems into the data warehouse.

+.
+Data Modeling: Developing fact and dimension tables optimized for analytical queries.

+.
+Analytics & Reporting: Creating SQL-based reports and dashboards to generate actionable insights.